pabloum/CppCourses/Test/denkenCeluco/backup.md

 Your task is to implement the function assign.
 Your implementation is graded by these criteria in this order:

     Type requirements are met: You must adhere to the specification of the key and value type given above.
+For example, many solutions we receive use operations other than those that are explicitly stated in the task description.
+We have to reject many solutions because they assume that V is default-constructible, e.g., by using std::map::operator[]

     Correctness: Your program should produce a working interval_map with the behavior described above.
 In particular, pay attention to the validity of iterators.
 It is illegal to dereference end iterators.
 Consrider using a checking STL implementation such as the one shipped with Visual C++ or GCC.

     Canonicity: The representation in m_map must be canonical.

     Running time: Imagine your implementation is part of a library, so it should be big-O optimal.
 In addition:
         Do not make big-O more operations on K and V than necessary, because you do not know how fast operations on K/V are; remember that constructions, destructions and assignments are operations as well.
         Do not make more than two operations of amortized O(log N), in contrast to O(1), running time, where N is the number of elements in m_map.
 Any operation that needs to find a position in the map "from scratch", without being given a nearby position, is such an operation.